Information Sharing & Consent

 Legislation allows the lawful sharing of personal information and is covered in this guide using the following legislative frameworks.

-2. Practitioners should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority Children's Social Care (e.g. they are being supported as a child in need or have a child protection plan).
-Practitioners should be alert to sharing important information about any adults with whom that child has contact, which may impact the child's safety or welfare.
+29. Practitioners should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children.
+This may be when problems are first emerging (for example, persistent school absences) or where a child is already known to local authority children’s social care.
+Sharing information about any adults with whom that child has contact, which may impact the child’s safety or welfare, is also critical.

-3. Information sharing is also essential for the identification of patterns of behaviour where a child has gone missing, where multiple children appear associated to the same context or locations of risk, or in relation to children in the secure estate where there may be multiple local authorities involved in a child's care.
-It will be for local safeguarding partners to consider how they will build positive relationships with other local areas to ensure that relevant information is shared in a timely and proportionate way.
+30. Information sharing is also essential for the identification of patterns of behaviour when a child is at risk of going missing or has gone missing, including being missing from education.
+When multiple children appear associated to the same context or locations of risk, or in relation to children in the secure estate where there may be multiple local authorities involved in a child’s care, it will be for local safeguarding partners to consider how they build relationships and share relevant information in a timely and proportionate way with each other, other local organisations, and other safeguarding partnerships.

-• All organisations and agencies should have arrangements in place that set out clearly the processes and the principles for sharing information.
-The arrangement should cover how information will be shared within their own organisation/agency and with others who may be involved in a child's life.
+- all organisations and agencies should have arrangements in place that set out clearly the processes and the principles for sharing information.
+The arrangements should cover how information will be shared with their own organisation/agency and with others who may be involved in a child’s life

-• All practitioners should not assume that someone else will pass on information that they think may be critical to keeping a child safe.
-If a practitioner has concerns about a child's welfare and considers that they may be a child in need or that the child has suffered or is likely to suffer significant harm, then they should share the information with local authority children's social care and/or the police.
-All practitioners should be particularly alert to the importance of sharing information when a child moves from one local authority to another, due to the risk that knowledge pertinent to keeping a child safe could be lost.
+- practitioners should not assume that someone else will pass on information that they think may be critical to keep a child safe.
+If a practitioner has concerns about a child’s welfare or safety, then they should share the information with local authority children’s social care and/or the police.
+All practitioners should be particularly alert to the importance of sharing information when a child moves from one local authority into another, due to the risk that knowledge pertinent to keeping a child safe could be lost

-1. Practitioners must have due regard to the relevant data protection principles which allow them to share personal information, as provided for the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+32. Practitioners must have due regard to the relevant data protection principles which allow them to share personal information, as provided for in the Data Protection Act 2018 and UK GDPR.
 To share information effectively:

-• all practitioners should be confident of the processing conditions under the Data Protection Act 2018 and the GDPR which allow them to store and share information for safeguarding purposes, including information which is sensitive and personal, and should be treated as 'special category personal data'.
+- practitioners should be confident of the lawful bases and processing conditions under the Data Protection Act 2018 and UK GDPR that allow them to store and share information, including information which is considered sensitive, such as health data, known under the data protection legislation as “special category personal data”

 Myth Busting Guide